Consideration for the Value Chain and Stakeholders

 The Daigas Group procures natural gas, which is a stable and environmental energy source, from suppliers outside Japan, and provides the gas to customers.

 The Group underpins the safety and peace of mind of customers by procuring natural gas in a stable manner and building a solid security and accident-prevention system.
 At the same time, the Group has been expanding the scope of its business and enhancing its city gas value chain.

 To ensure stable procurement of raw materials, we are working to further diversify our suppliers.

 The Daigas Group supplies city gas through a total of approximately 63,300 km of pipelines (of which approximately 62,800 km are managed by Osaka Gas Network Co., Ltd.) after importing and receiving LNG and gasifying it (processing it into city gas) at domestic processing terminals.
 For city gas to be delivered to the customers safely and without worry, we are doing our utmost to take safety, security and disaster-prevention measures in each process.

 International Energy Business

 In our international business, we take part in gas field development and seek out opportunities to participate in new projects in other countries.
-We are also actively expanding the scope of our business, including expanding our international LNG bases and our energy business in Southeast Asia.
+We are also actively expanding the scope of our business, including expanding our international LNG bases and our energy business in Asia.